Bunmi Makinwa

+Early life and education

+Makinwa was born in Ilesa, Nigeria.
+He has two degrees from the University of Ibadan, Nigeria, where he graduated with a Bachelor of Arts in Modern Languages, with a concentration in French and German, in 1980, and a Master of Arts in Philosophy, with a concentration in Political Philosophy, in 1985.
+At the University of Ife he was a student leader and life member of the Students' Union.

+He later studied at the John F. Kennedy School of Government at Harvard University, where he obtained a Master of Public Administration in 1993 with a concentration in management and policy.

+Career

 His career trajectory includes teaching, journalism, executive management and leadership, international development, freelance writer and author.
 He is a commentator on politics, political leadership, elections, social media, music and the life of impactful individuals.

 He also runs a blog titled "Politics, Policies, Poetry and Life in Africa."

-He studied at University of Ife (Obafemi Awolowo University), University of Ibadan, University of Cape Town, Saarland University, University of Dijon, Harvard University, United Nations System Staff College and University of South Africa.
-At the University of Ife he was a student leader and life member of the Students' Union.